BIOGRAPHY FRANK BLUEKA

 Since Frank Blueka combines his creative acoustic style with soulful beats, the interest in Frank's songs grows across all ages, people types and countries.
 He seems to touch something universal.
 The essence of his songs gets wider and wider.
 Since the collaboration with producer Raymond van der Vechte there has been an interesting deepening.
 The two combine Frank Blueka's acoustic sound with beats and a spherical flow.
 This creates an almost cinematic broadening.
 The only musical condition for Frank is that songs can also be performed live with one instrument as accompaniment.
 This leads to beautiful “unplugged” versions of radio arranged songs.

-March 2022 Frank Blueka launched his new single “Brings me Light”.
-An eccentric pop song about love.
-How the light of love can suddenly burn brightly and can lead to a fundamental change in life.
-The love for mother earth, as the basis for everything, also emerges in this video-clip...
+Soon Frank Blueka launches his new album 2023.
+An eccentric popalbum about love in many different ways.
+The love for mother earth, as the basis for everything, also emerges in this album.

 Frank Blueka is inspired by songwriters such as Ben Howard, Ray Lamontagne, the Irish Luka Bloom and (for the new single) by trip-hop music such as Portishead.
 "I always want to renew myself in performance and inspiration and yet also build a stable own style.
 In this field of contradictions I find my way as a Songwriter.
 And....
 I sometimes just get lost in my own ideas.
 But that makes it human, doesn't it?", says Frank.